Text by James Bow with additional facts by Godfrey Mallion; photos by George Davidson, except where noted.

 Cars 5000 and 5001 were the only cars to be delivered to Hillcrest Shops.
 All remaining cars of that order were delivered directly to the Davisville Yards using the Canadian National Belt Line.
 Although subsequent deliveries were made to Davisville Yards, Hillcrest continued to maintain Toronto's subway equipment until 1966, when Greenwood Yards opened, with its own maintenance facility.

 In December 1977, the TTC accepted delivery of its first CLRV.
 Much was made of this delivery, as it was the first delivery of a new streetcar in several years, and it was a clear sign of the TTC's renewed commitment to its streetcars.
 Comparisons were made to the delivery of the first PCC cars on August 20, 1938.
 This special delivery was echoed in August 1982 with the delivery of a prototype ALRV.
+Finally, on November 11, 2011, Hillcrest was the site the public could come and see a mock-up of the new Toronto LRVs.
+Prototypes and production models started arriving late in 2013 and early in 2014, occasionally rolling out for the public ahead of their official entrance into service on August 31, 2014.

 As well as accepting new equipment, Hillcrest Shops have been responsible for some significant rebuilds.
 In 1972, when the TTC abandoned its streetcar abandonment policy, additional personnel had to be hired so that the aging PCC fleet might be rehabilitated.
 Another batch of PCCs were rebuilt in the late 1980s, followed by the last two on the system in 1999.
 The transfer table at Hillcrest has also seen CLRVs and numerous buses.
 Hillcrest has also seen numerous vehicles depart Commission property.
 Hillcrest has also seen the departure of dozens of streetcars, from the last wooden Toronto Railway car (#1326 in June 1954, to a group of enthusiasts in Rockwood who would set up the Halton County railway museum) to dozens of air-electric PCCs in 1967 to Alexandra, Egypt.
 Hillcrest stored the TTC's trolley buses as they waited to head to the scrapheap and, more recently, housed rail-grinders W-30 and W-31 before sending them off to the Halton County railway museum.